 A TDEC grant awarded December 2023 to the South Blount and Tuckaleechee Utility Districts serving the Townsend area.

-Townsend sits at the entrance to the Great Smoky Mountains National Park — the most visited national park in the country.
+Townsend sits at the entrance to the most visited national park in the country.
 The town's water infrastructure was built for roughly 550 permanent residents.
-The park sees 13 million visitors a year.
 There is no sewer system.
-The water infrastructure grants moving through this district now are sized for a very different future.
+The grants moving through this district now are sized for a very different future.
 The question is whether that future was planned with residents, or for them.

 The Mountain District — District 8B